Horned Owl Kayaks

 How does it work?

 Horned Owl Kayaks will meet you at the launch point and provide you with the kayak, paddle, and life jacket, right where you'll get into the water.
-You don't need to figure out how to haul kayaks in your car; just show up!
+We'll help you launch and give you tips and answer any questions you have.

 When you've returned to the launch point, just leave equipment there and be on your way.